SolarDrew/skill-picard/README.md

   as_userid: # The user ID of the slack AS bot user.
   community_id: # The full ID of the communtiy you want rooms added to
 ```

+## Why is this called Picard?

+He commands the bridge!